Where did the Israelites cross the Red Sea?

 Again, as mentioned in the above-quoted Galatians 4—Jerusalem and Mount Sinai, together—a mountain that directly “corresponds to the present Jerusalem” (verse 25, Revised Standard Version).
 And can you guess when this happened—when the Israeli Army “set their camps” in the Sinai?
 June 5-6, 1967—as with the ancient Israelites in Exodus 19, just days before Shavuot/Pentecost!

-Jabal Mousa was also the area in which remarkable plans began for a joint Jewish-Muslim-Christian “peace center” following the later stunning peace accords between Egypt and Israel (plans which were later sadly put to the side, following the assassination of the Egyptian president Anwar Sadat).
+Jabal Musa was also the area in which remarkable plans began for a joint Jewish-Muslim-Christian “peace center” following the later stunning peace accords between Egypt and Israel (plans which were later sadly put to the side, following the assassination of the Egyptian president Anwar Sadat).

 None of this symbolism can be said for the obscure northwestern region of Saudi Arabia.